 - Required Administrative Residency: 3 credit hours

-- HA 8810 Administrative Residency waived in lieu of 3 credit hours of legal externship courses or HeLP clinic
+- HA 8810 Administrative Residency (waived for law students who take at least 3 credit hours of legal externship courses or HeLP clinic)

 To pursue a dual degree, students must apply to and be accepted by both colleges and satisfy the curriculum requirements for both programs.
 Acceptance into one program does not guarantee acceptance to the other.